-Kent and Michelle Mundhenk have been called to teach God's Word to the people of the South Pacific.
+Kent and Michelle Mundhenk have been called to teach God's Word to the people of Papua New Guinea.
 Please explore this website to learn more about the ministry.

 |